Aqua Earth-Observing Satellite Mission

 Aqua Status

-• Current life expectancy: Aqua has a strong chance of operating successfully into the early 2020s.
+• Current life expectancy: Aqua has a strong chance of operating successfully into September 2026.

 • Current systems issues: None.